Jako/StupidQuestion/core/components/stupidquestion/docs/readme.txt

 StupidQuestion
 ==============

-StupidQuestion is a MODX Revolution userfriendly captcha solution for FormIt.
+StupidQuestion is a userfriendly captcha solution for FormIt in MODX Revolution.

 Installation
 ------------